 Now that we are no longer quite so energetic or omnipotent, we let our hydrangeas surprise us.
 We give them a light sprinkling of 10-10-10 in spring, if we remember, and we mulch them with fallen leaves each fall.

 Our faithful reds may some years exhibit subtle purple washes, and our blues may be a pale combination of pink or rose, or blue.
-We suspect that our clay soil and rainfall amounts and temperatures at critical times play some part in juggling pH, but we haven’t quite figured out how.
+We suspect that our clay soil and rainfall amounts and temperatures at critical times play some part in juggling the colors, but we haven’t quite figured out how.

 We like doing less work, and we like being surprised.